 Microservices have an inherent complexity that makes them hard to manage.
 To work smoothly, they need a well-planned architecture, which makes initial setup and ongoing management hard.
 A distributed system also introduces issues like network latency, fault tolerance, message passing, and data consistency.

-What are the disadvantages of microservices vs. monolithic applications?
+What are the cons of microservices vs. monolithic applications?

 When should you not use microservices?

 When the application is simple or small, you shouldn’t use microservices.
 It’s best to avoid microservices if your development team doesn’t have experience with distributed systems, network communication, and complex transactions.
-Microservices might not be worth the setup time and complexity for projects with tight timelines.
+Microservices might not be worth the setup time and complexity for projects with tight timelines, especially when more traditional software development methodologies would suffice.
+If your development team lacks the right experience or certifications in distributed systems, microservices may also not be ideal.

 What is better than microservices?